substack/dataplex/readme.markdown

 - Removed `remote`, `local`, and `get` methods.
 - Removed `_destroy` and `_close` events.
 Now handled by underlying multiplex.
 - Removed `missing` and `maxDepth` options
+- Removed support for node 0.8.
+Working to fix this.

 # example